juanfernandes/juanfernandes-uk/src/blog/automated-open-graph-images-with-11ty-and-cloudinary.md

 I could even turn this into an 11ty Plugin.

-Hope you find this useful and if you want to discuss anything about it, reach out to be on [Twitter](https://twitter.com/juanfernandes "Juan Fernandes on Twitter").
+Hope you find this useful and if you want to discuss anything about it, reach out to me on [Twitter](https://twitter.com/juanfernandes "Juan Fernandes on Twitter").